‘It’s been such a fun year’: Ty France named Mariners Player of the Year by baseball writers

 “Ty certainly is very deserving, and the one thing I’ve talked about often — that gets under the radar — is the defensive job he has done for us,” Servais said.
 “He has really picked us up at first base when Evan White went down. … The amount of work he put in, the subtle adjustments he put in to get more comfortable over there has really made a difference in our infield defense.

 “I have no problem with Ty France getting that award.
-I think it well deserved.”
+I think it’s well deserved.”

 Chris Flexen was named the BBWAA’s Pitcher of the Year and Crawford was named the Unsung Hero.

-France said he learned that he won the award when he got to T-Mobile Park and saw a note at his locker,
+France said he learned that he had won the award when he got to T-Mobile Park and saw a note at his locker.

-“I was definitely surprised, and I didn’t even know they were doing that tonight” France said of the award.
+“I was definitely surprised, and I didn’t even know they were doing that tonight,” France said of the award.
 “I am very fortunate and humbled to be able to help my team in the way that I have and win that award.”

 France was traded to the Mariners from the Padres in August last season, part of a six-player trade.
 After playing part-time for San Diego in 2019 and 2020, the Mariners gave him a chance to play every day.